Unaudited Half-Yearly Financial Report

 |

-Total return includes yield returned to the Company and Foresight 2 VCT plc up to the date of the exit and deferred consideration due in the future at its current holding value.
+Total return includes yield returned to the Company and Foresight 3 VCT plc up to the date of the exit.

 Key portfolio developments